 In 2010, Japan lost one of its major Hip Hop leaders in a car crash in Shibuya.
 After Seba Jun (AKA Nujabes–his name spelt backwards) passed away, there was a worldwide mourning for the artist that took on many different forms.
 One of those forms was graffiti.

-The gif above is a short from a 2010 video uploaded by Indonesian graffiti artists KOMA (INDO) and OLDER+ who paid their respects to the fallen legend through their art.
+The gif above is a short from a 2010 video uploaded by Indonesian graffiti artists KOMA (INDO) and OLDER+ who paid respect to the fallen legend through their art.
 Other graffiti artists would show their love for Nujabes by drawing characters from the popular Samurai Champloo anime series that Seba had helped to create the soundtrack for:

 Even when it was not graffiti art per se, thousands of Nujabes’ fans worldwide created works of art in tribute to him.
 Any quick search on google for “Nuajbes art” will turn up hundreds of such drawings: